cd-slash/brand-sentiment-analyser/README.md

     - [x] Is re-enabled when the search seed input text is changed by the user
     - [x] Is greyed out while disabled
     - [x] Is highlighted and clickable while enabled

+- __Add to further research__

+    - [x] Is shown beside each list item in results lists
+    - [x] Is positioned and formatted as intended
+    - [x] Shows a pointer cursor on hover
+    - [x] Moves the item to the further research list when clicked
+    - [x] Is not shown beside items in the further research list
     - Is initially disabled
     - Is enabled when text is entered into the search seed input
     - Runs the analysis when clicked, or when Enter is pressed while the search seed input has focus